oercompbiomed/CBM101/C_Basic-Concepts-in-Statistics/README.md

 CBM101/C_Basic-Concepts-in-Statistics>`jupyter notebook`

-and you will load the `R kernel` when opening a .ipynb notebook
+and you will load the `R kernel` when opening an  `.ipynb`  notebook, say `ProbsAndDistr.ipynb` in the `Probabilities-and-Distributions` folder.

 Using Anaconda for the R programming language in Jupyter Notebookhttps see: https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang